mmjmike/CombLabel/README.md

 It has 3 positional command-line arguments:
 * `ncs` - the name of NMR coding system (NCS).
-Typical NCSs are collected in `NCS` folder of the package
+Typical NCSs are collected in `NCS` folder of the package.
 * `sequence_file` - file, containing amino acid sequence of the protein of interest in one-letter code. `*.fasta` files can be used.
-* `stock_file` - file with prices (prices of commercially available in 2016 amino acids with various labeling types are collected in `csv` prices-files in `prices` folder of the package)
+* `stock_file` - file with presence/absence of amino-acid labeling types in
+ the wet lab: 0 - absent, 1 - present.
+Examples of stock-files may be found in `stocks` folder.

 Optional command line arguments:
 * `--price, -p` - file with prices (prices of commercially available in